-why this case should not be dismissed for failure to prosecute.
-Petitioner failed to respond to that order as well.
-Petitioner's counsel filed Status Reports on November 28, 2011 and December 29, 2011 indicating that petitioner has been unresponsive to counsel's efforts to contact her.
+respond to that order as well.
+Petitioner's counsel filed Responses on December 7, 2011 and on January 17, 2012 indicating petitioner has been unresponsive to counsel's efforts to contact her.

 I. The Omnibus Autism Proceeding

 This case is one of more than 5,400 cases filed under the Program in which petitioners alleged that conditions known as "autism" or "autism spectrum disorders" ["ASD"] were caused by one or more vaccinations.
 A detailed history of the controversy regarding vaccines and autism, along with a history of the development of the OAP, was set forth in the six entitlement decisions issued by three special masters as "test cases" for two theories of causation litigated in the OAP and will not be repeated here.3